 been observed that an acute reduction in cerebral blood flow in the central

-nervous system gives rise to particularly memorable dreams
+nervous system gives rise to particularly memorable dreams (1990WhinneryJE_WhinneryAM).

-(1990WhinneryJE_WhinneryAM).
-Under controlled clinical conditions involving
+Under controlled clinical conditions involving drug-induced sedation, hypoxic

-8% of individuals (2021ManirafashaA_CattermoleNG).
-These may also be induced by
+(2021ManirafashaA_CattermoleNG).
+These phenomena may also be induced by elevated levels of carbon dioxide

-explanation of the genesis of Jacob’s mystical dream, positioning it as a
+a satisfactory explanation of the genesis of Jacob’s mystical dream,

-commonplace physiological phenomenon.
+positioning it as a commonplace physiological phenomenon.

 (The conclusion compiled by the AI agent, with our minor changes)